Advertise with Us!

 There are two types of languages:

 - Low-Level languages: They closely resemble binary code and are difficult to learn and write.
-Example, Assembly is a low-level language.
+For example, Assembly is a low-level language.
 C and C++ are middle-level languages.

 You can write operating systems, internet browsers, database systems, image/video/sound processing software in these languages.